mlouward/TransatelTestTool-ADB_ID/README.md

 * **Airplane**

 This test **only works for rooted phones**.
-Enabled airplane mode on the specified phone (rooted) for the duration entered by the user, and then disables it.
+Enables airplane mode on the specified phone (rooted) for the duration entered by the user, and then disables it.

 * **Change APN**